Gastroenterology101.Com

 Your esophagus is an important part of your digestive system and your digestive tract.
 Your digestive tract is a series of hollow organs that carry food from your mouth to your anus.

-Overview of the Esophagus - Digestive Disorders - The Merck Manuals
+Overview of Swallowing and the Esophagus - The Merck Manuals

 The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
-Food does not just fall through the esophagus into the stomach.
-The walls of the esophagus propel food to the stomach by rhythmic waves of muscular contractions called peristalsis.
+Food does not just fall from the mouth through the esophagus and into the stomach.
+The pharynx and walls of the esophagus propel food to the stomach by rhythmic waves of muscular contractions called peristalsis.

 * Latest Gastroenterology101 News